Introduction to Anesthesiology

 - Pediatric Anesthesiology (3 months): Offers residents a thorough experience managing the unique anesthetic concerns of children from neonates to adolescents including their unique physiology, anatomy, and pharmacologic needs.
 This rotation takes place in our quaternary care pediatric referral center, UPMC Children's Hospital of Pittsburgh.

-- Perioperative Evaluation Center (1 month): Residents will be taught the appropriate evaluation, testing, and optimization of patients prior to elective surgery as well as how to formulate a comprehensive anesthetic plan to improve patient safety in the OR.
+- Center for Perioperative Care (1 month): Residents will be taught the appropriate evaluation, testing, and optimization of patients prior to elective surgery as well as how to formulate a comprehensive anesthetic plan to improve patient safety in the OR.

 - Thoracic Anesthesiology (1 month): Residents will learn and apply a thorough knowledge of respiratory physiology to provide anesthetic care for a variety of complex thoracic procedures.